hellonarrativ/api-docs/docs/smartlink.rst

 Dynamic API
 ===========

-Create a new Narrativ Dynamic Link (SmartLink)
+Create a new Howl Dynamic Link (SmartLink)
 ----------------------------------------------

 Request